-Ш Ob tain incident briefing Chronologically document all actions, decisions, contacts, and requests on their ICS 214 Fol low the scripts and procedures conjunction with the Public Safety Group Supervisor determine the need for discretion of roadblocks Pic kup and check roadblock kits Pro oceed to roadblock locations Co nfirm communications links with Public Safety Group Supervisor De termine location(s) that Roadblocks should be established: • Apı proximately where the EPZ intersects any highways/roads • Ou tside of the hazard area • a conspicuous location where the Roadblock personnel will be visible to proaching traffic, providing them with enough time to safely stop • a location where traffic can easily turn around or detour (consider the potential larger vehicles such as buses, semi-trailers, drilling rigs, etc.) • Where possible at natural roadblock locations (e.g., gates, bridges, junctions, etc.) Bet fore leaving to the roadblock 0 Make sure your vehicle is equipped and suitable for the travel conditions 0 Check roadblock kit to confirm all items are present 0 Confirm that your handheld monitor for H2S and/or LEL is functioning properly 0 Check all communications devices 0 Check that the red signaling baton flashlight is working and has spare batteries 0 Confirm that you have enough copies of the Roadblock Record form 0 Confirm the location of the roadblock with the Public Safety Group Supervisor and make sure you have a safe route to the assigned location that does not cross the hazardous area Est ablish roadblocks to secure the EPZ 0 Park vehicle on an angle blocking the lane entering the EPZ 0 Put on a reflective vest
+Obtain incident briefing Chronologically document all actions, decisions, contacts, and requests on their ICS 214 Follow the scripts and procedures In conjunction with the Public Safety Group Supervisor determine the need for and location of roadblocks Pickup and check roadblock kits Proceed to roadblock locations Confirm communications links with Public Safety Group Supervisor Determine location(s) that Roadblocks should be established: Approximately where the EPZ intersects any highways/roads Outside of the hazard area At a conspicuous location where the Roadblock personnel will be visible to approaching traffic, providing them with enough time to safely stop At a location where traffic can easily turn around or detour (consider the potential for larger vehicles such as buses, semi-trailers, drilling rigs, etc.) • Where possible at natural roadblock locations (e.g., gates, bridges, junctions, etc.) Check roadblock kit to confirm all items are present Confirm that your handheld monitor for H2S and/or LEL is functioning properly Check all communications devices Check that the red signaling baton flashlight is working and has spare batteries Confirm that you have enough copies of the Roadblock log form 000000000000000000000000000000000000000 Put on a reflective vest Take a reading with your personal air monitoring device for H2S and/or LEL; ensuring your roadblock is not too close to the edge of the EPZ.
+Record readings on the Air Monitoring Log.
+Notify the Public Safety Group Supervisor once your roadblock is set up.

-- Take a reading with your personal air monitoring device for H2S and/or LEL; ensuring your roadblock is not too close to the edge of the EPZ.
-Record readings on the Air Monitoring Log. - Notify the Public Safety Group Supervisor once your roadblock is set up. - Continue to monitor and record H2S and/or LEL levels at scheduled intervals.
-Report to the Public Safety Group Supervisor at scheduled intervals - Maintain roadblock until the emergency is over and the "all clear" message is given or until relieved by other Roadblock personnel.
+given or until relieved by other Roadblock personnel.